Hrochův Týnec: Administrative division

+Etymology

+The initial name of the settlement was Týnec.
+Týnec is a diminutive of the Old Czech word týn (related to English 'town'), meaning 'fortified settlement'.
+In the 15th century, it was renamed to Hrochův Týnec ("Hroch's Týnec"), after the then-owner of the settlement.

 Geography

 Hrochův Týnec is located about 8 km east of Chrudim and 12 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 270 m above sea level.
 The town is situated at the confluence of the Novohradka River and Ležák Stream.

 History

 A settlement named Týnec was first mentioned in 1194, but it is not possible to prove that it is Hrochův Týnec.
 The first trustworthy written mention of Hrochův Týnec is from 1293.
 It was then a property of the Hroch of Mezilezy family.
 In 1544, the village was promoted to a market town by Ferdinand II.
 In 1854, Hrochův Týnec became a town.

 Transport

-The I/17 road, which connects Chrudim with the D35 motorway, passes through the town.
+The I/17 road, which connects Chrudim with the D35 motorway, runs through the town.

 Hrochův Týnec is located on the railway line Chrudim–Moravany.